JGCRI/gcam-doc/economy.md

 The cost of greenhouse gas mitigation can be measured in several ways, including carbon prices, GDP changes, consumption changes, deadweight loss, and equivalent variation.
 GCAM focuses on estimating resource costs and economic responses to mitigation or other perturbations; it does not directly quantify the avoided damages or benefits of emissions reductions.

-GCAM-Macro and GCAM-Macro-KLEAM expand the set of outputs available for evaluating perturbations.
+GCAM-Macro expand the set of outputs available for evaluating perturbations.
 In fixed-GDP mode, GDP follows the exogenous socioeconomic pathway, so macroeconomic consequences are not reflected through aggregate GDP changes.
 In open-GDP mode, perturbations can affect GDP and related national-account variables through changes in sectoral production, prices, energy services, agricultural services, labor allocation, capital accumulation, savings, and investment.

 These macroeconomic responses can be useful for evaluating a broader set of shocks than carbon pricing alone, including technology changes, energy-market disruptions, water or land constraints, agricultural productivity changes, climate impacts, and other sectoral perturbations.
-The resulting outputs should be interpreted as model-consistent economic responses within the GCAM-Macro/KLEAM accounting framework, not as a complete welfare analysis.
+The resulting outputs should be interpreted as model-consistent economic responses within the GCAM-Macro accounting framework, not as a complete welfare analysis.